 - The last date of attendance at an academically-related activity by a student, or

 - the date the student began the withdrawal process or officially notified MCNY of their intent to withdraw.

 The calculation required determines a student’s earned and unearned Title IV aid based on the percentage of the enrollment period completed by the student.
 The percentage of the period that the student remained enrolled is derived by dividing the number of days the student attended by the number of days in the period.
 Calendar days (including weekends) are used, but breaks of at least 5 days are excluded from both the numerator and denominator.

 Until a student has passed the 60% point of an enrollment period, only a portion of the student’s aid has been earned.
 A student who remains enrolled beyond the 60% point is considered to have earned all awarded aid for the enrollment period.

 Earned aid is not related in any way to institutional charges.
 In addition, the College’s refund policy and Return of Title IV Funds procedures are independent of one another.
-A student who withdraws from a course may be required to return unearned aid and still owe the college for the course.
+A student who was approved for a leave of absence or withdraws for the semester, may be required to return unearned aid and still owe the college for the course(s).